Google Becomes Social Engine-Internet Marketing Interaction Tips

 What google really needs to do is emphasize social gaming on google+.
 Back in June 2011, they advertised for a “Google Games” product manager.
 So many of my aunts/uncles use facebook to play farmville and other casual games.
 Google really needs to tap into that!

-matt@Video Game News´s last [type] ..Aliens: Colonial Marines Trailer and Details Emerge
+matt@Video Game News´s last blog post ..Aliens: Colonial Marines Trailer and Details Emerge

 Thanks for the Social Media info!
 This will certanly help me with my SEO company Megabit Marketing!
 Thanks again!